cycloptux/GiselleBot-Documentation/docs/index.md

     dozen possible moderation actions, configurable rules list, and prompts to ensure moderators fill out every required piece of information on a warning for impeccable moderation documentation.
--   Self assignable roles system that includes the ability to add roles to yourself via message reactions, not just bot commands!
+-   Self assignable roles' system that includes the ability to add roles to yourself via message reactions, not just bot commands!
 Configure groups of self assignable roles separately to require (or forbid) certain roles for obtaining them and set a minimum and maximum